-Storytelling with your preschooler
+Storytelling with your ELL Student

 What should your stories include?

 Having a “sense of story” means knowing that stories have a beginning, middle, and an end.
 They often have a problem or two in the middle that the characters have to solve by the end.
-Understanding the “sense of story” is a skill preschoolers can learn, even before they can read the words.
+Understanding the “sense of story” is a skill stud can learn, even before they can read the words.
 The idea of storytelling is to tell the “gist” or the basic idea of the story.
 Use the illustrations on each page to talk about what the characters say and do.
 As you move to books, you do not have to always read the book exactly as written.
 Feel free to add your own expression and words.
 Wordless books are great to use with storytelling!

 Guidelines for great storytelling…….